 Although a team was entered in the 1957 Pennant competition it had to be withdrawn due to the clubs lack of facilities.
 In the meantime however the Club was developing and a fine Club House was being constructed, inspired and greatly assisted by Doug Fulton and his engineering firm.

-In 1962 a second green, the “B” green was constructed and named the Duly Venning green in recognition of Dudleys dedicated services to the club.
+In 1962 a second green, the “B” green was constructed and named the Dudley Venning green in recognition of Dudleys dedicated services to the club.
 He was responsible for the overhead lighting of the green using elegant tram-way poles that once adorned the city streets.

 In 1964 permission was given for the construction of a third green, the “C” green, on the area where the Miller family home stood.
 The demolition of the home was accomplished by Bert Pearce and his band of volunteers.

 After the completion of the third green in 1967 membership numbers greatly increased and in the early 70’s Beaumont entered seven teams in the Pennant competition.